 Credit Cards and ATM machines

-ATMs (guichets automatiques) are the easiest way to access your money in Morocco.
-They are also common in the smallest towns, virtually all accept Visa, MasterCard, Electron, Cirrus, Maestro and InterBank cards.
+ATMs (guichets automatiques) are the easiest way to access your money in Morocco and are common in even the of smallest towns.
 ATMs sometimes run dry on weekends.

-Dirhams can only be obtained in Morocco.
-National currencies should be exchanged at official bureaux de change only (identified by a golden sign); changing money in the streets is illegal.
-There is no commission charge and visitors will be issued with a receipt, which they must keep in order to exchange Moroccan currency back into the original national currency at departure.
+Currency can be exchanged at banks, larger hotels and official bureaux de change (identified by a golden sign) only; changing money in the streets is illegal.
+Visitors must keep the exchange receipt provided in order to exchange Moroccan currency back into the original national currency at departure.

-Euros, US dollars and British pounds are the most easily exchanged currencies if travelling with cash.
-Do not take large notes as they will be difficult to change, instead obtain notes in small denominations (eg. US $20, US $10, US $5 and even US $1 notes).
+Do not take large notes as vendors may find they are difficult to change. try to obtain foreign currency notes in small denominations (eg. US $20, US $10, US $5 and even US $1 notes).
 Avoid purchasing old notes (request crisp, new notes!)